x64dbg/blog/_posts/27-07-2016-Control-flow-graph.md

 ---
 layout: post
-title: Control flow graph
+title: Control flow analysis and graphing
 author: mrexodia
 website: http://mrexodia.cf
 ---

-Today's post will be about control flow analysis and graphing, read on if you are interested!
+Today's post will be about control flow analysis and graphing, so read on if you are interested!

-**This blog is still looking for writers!** See [here](https://github.com/x64dbg/blog) for more information...
+**This blog is still looking for writers!** See [here](/blog/2016/07/09/Looking-for-writers.html) for more information...

 ## Introduction